signalfx/otel-workshop-python/app/README.md

 ## Python Service

-This app listens on port `3000` and exposes a single endpoint at `/` that responds with the string `hello from python`.
+This app listens on port `3000` (443 when accessing from outside glitch) and exposes a single endpoint at `/` that responds with the string `hello from python`.
 For every request it receives, it calls the Node service at `http://localhost:8081/` and appends the response from the Python service it's own response.

 The following modifications can be made: